 Share the story

 The story behind each of your songs must be something very interesting.
 Share with your audience what inspired you to write the song, why it is dear to you, some instances talking about how it touched someone, and some interesting moments during the recording process.
 Create an email or make it a part of a drip campaign or blog or Facebook post.
-Reach out new audience and place some ads with the link to the video or track.
+Reach out a new audience and place some ads with the link to the video or track.

 Celebrate the anniversaries

-You can arrange to celebrate the milestone anniversaries of your song or album by organizing special concerts, live stream, Twitter listening party or any other innovative kind of event or program.
+You can arrange to celebrate the milestone anniversaries of your song or album by organizing special concerts, live streams, Twitter listening party or any other innovative kind of event or program.
 Involve your audience with those pieces of music and get them engaged with the tasks you want them to do like purchasing the CDs or with however you wish to sell it.

 Organize a contest or giveaway and during the process draw their attention to your older music.
 You can give away a limited edition of an out-of-print album or gift a few copies of some select CDs.

 Work with secondary connections